kubeflow/examples/openvaccine-kaggle-competition/Readme.md

 ```
 $ docker push hubdocker76/titanic-feature-engg:v6
 ```
-## Step 5: Build the decisiontree image
+## Step 5: Build the evaluate image

 Next, on your docker enviornment go to terminal and navigate to the pipeline-components/decisiontree/ directory and build the evaluate Docker image using:
 ```